TommasoBelluzzo/SystemicRisk/README.md

 Some of the aforementioned models have been improved or extended according to the methodologies described in the [V-Lab Documentation](https://vlab.stern.nyu.edu/docs), which represents a great source of systemic risk measurement.

-The project has been published in `"MATLAB Digest - Financial Services"` of May 2019.
+The project has been published in `"MATLAB Digest | Financial Services | May 2019"`.
 If you found it useful to you, please consider making a donation to support its maintenance and development:

 [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=CTTYMG23C36G6)